RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 4. Grant the user from section 3 the assumerole permission for role created in section 2:
    1. Go to Roles on the left panel-> look up in the text editor search field for your role and enter it
    2. Go to Trust relationships tab-> click on button 'Edit trust relationship'
-   3. inside the Policy Document, define a permission for the user, as shown in the following json, need to insert a new entry to the JSON Array with the ARN of user from section 3 as value for  key Principal.AWS, when finished, click on 'Update Trust Policy'
+   3. inside the Policy Document, define a permission for the user, as shown in the following json(in this example, adding the assumerole permission to zgrinber user), need to insert a new entry to the JSON Array with the ARN of user from section 3 as value for key Principal.AWS, when finished, click on 'Update Trust Policy'
 ```json
 {
   "Version": "2012-10-17",